cube-js/cube/docs/content/Configuration/Connecting-to-the-Database.md

 ### Databricks JDBC

 Starting with `v0.26.83` Cube.js provides a driver for Databricks.
-It's on top of a JDBC driver from DataBricks, which required
+It's based on the JDBC driver from DataBricks, which requires

 [installation of Java with JDK][link-java-guide].
 You'll need to specify the JDBC url via `CUBEJS_DB_DATABRICKS_URL`.

 Example: